ndressler/ndressler/README.md

 <h1 align="center"> Hi there 👋 </h1>

 <p align="center"> Hi, I'm Nicole!
 Currently looking for a ✨<strong>Data Scientist </strong>✨position!</p>
-<p align="center"> Welcome to my GitHub profile!
-I am an experienced Data Analyst with 4 years of operations management expertise and currently taking a M.Sc in Computer and Data Science.
-Proficient in data analysis,  visualization and business development tools with proven track record of successfully leading cross-functional teams and optimizing processes and improving business performance through data-driven decisions.
+<p align="center"> Welcome to my GitHub profile!Hi, I'm Nicole!
+I'm currently pursuing a M.Sc. in Computer Science and Data Science.
+I'm excited to apply my knowledge and skills to an opportunity that will allow me to gain experience in the field of data science.

 Some of my key skills include: